Jus-Be/orin-ayo/README.md

 <img src=https://jus-be.github.io/orin-ayo/assets/orinayo_pedalboard.png>

 The internal guitar, pedalboard, synth and style engines are experimental and require a bit more work to be used in live performances.
+The support for LiberLive C1 bluetooth connection requires the experimental **Web Bluetooth confirm pairing support** to be enabled in Chrome/Edge.